Masters India

 Applicability of Section 194BA

-According to Section 194BA of the Income Tax Act, 1961, anyone receiving income from winnings from online gaming must have TDS withheld from their net winnings in order to pay taxes on those winnings.
+According to Section 194BA of the Income Tax Act, of 1961, anyone receiving income from winnings from online gaming must have TDS withheld from their net winnings in order to pay taxes on those winnings.
 TDS under Section 194BA must be taken out of every single rupee earned after entry fees, if any, are subtracted; these funds are referred to as net winnings.
 Therefore, when deducting TDS, the threshold of Rs 10,000/- shall not be applicable.

 Earlier Provisions Before Introduction of Section 194BA